lmcrean/Crocodile-Kingdom/README.md

 <a src="assets/media/issues/1.1.5.mp4"><img alt="placeholder" src="assets/media/issues/2023-08-15-13-14-21.png" width="300px" ></a>

 - The Card Deck functions as the classic Memory Game, where the player has to try and match pairs of cards together while never turning more than two cards at once.
 The game challenges the player's memory skills. *The player wins the game when all the cards are flipped.*
+- As the player turns the cards, the rest of the board is temporarily locked so the player can't cheat.
-- When the player recieves a match, the cards stay flipped over.
+- When the player gets a match, confetti appears to encourage the player, and the cards stay flipped over and locked.
+- When the player matches all 8 sets of cards, the Well Done modal appears.

 ***
 ## 1.2.
 Turn Count
 <img alt="placeholder" src="assets/media/issues/1.2b.gif" width="300px" >

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+The turns start at 40, and count down each time the player attempts to get a match

 ***